5 Outsourcing Myths to Ditch in the New Year

 “Easier” is a relative term, of course.
 Training a VA or team member to handle specific tasks will take time and energy, no doubt.
 But keeping your business as a one-person operation means limiting your ability to grow!
 If you want to add more classes, book more clients, accept more speaking engagements, or pursue a book deal, how will you continue to manage your day-to-day work?
 When you’re just getting started, it makes perfect sense to handle everything yourself.
 When you’ve established your business and are ready to branch out, getting support will enable you to spread your wings far and wide.

-3. Outsourcing is too much work
+3. Outsourcing my tasks is too much work

 This is another short-sighted mindset that simply has to GO!
 Freelancer hubs like Fiverr and Upwork make it a snap to connect with and vet seasoned professionals.
 And while it may take some time to interview and identify your ideal VA or design assistant, you’ll start saving time the moment she’s trained in and streamlining your workload.
 Invest the effort up front and focus on the payoff in the long term.